ManiAm/VENTOS_Public/README.md

 Installation
 ------------

 Follow these instructions to install VENTOS (and its prerequisites) on your OS.
-You can also follow the installation in [this](https://www.youtube.com/watch?v=lUXzhf7Kwow) video.
+You can also follow the installation instructions in [this](https://www.youtube.com/watch?v=LzKJREeBKlQ) video.
 You need patience and a fast Internet.
 The installation process takes more than one hour!

 **Step 1:** If you do not have git installed on your machine, then install it.
 In Ubuntu, simply run the following command in terminal: